glenkleidon/JSON-ND/README.md

 **["Name:_data-type_"]**

-The term **"data-type"** is completely open and it should be interpreted to mean: _**A text string to describe the intended data type to the intended audience**_
+The term **"data-type"** is completely open and it should be interpreted to mean:

-The data-type also includes Literal values in order to define constants.
+_**Text that describes how the associated value should be interpreted by the intended consumer**_.

+A data-type MAY BE a literal value.

 It is expected that _more specific_ definitions for specific purposes (eg "JSON-ND for C Languages") will be defined in the future as extensions of this specification.